ysubzero/AsciiVideoEncoder/README.md

 Desired level of detail for pictures / framerate for videos.
 Must be inbetween 1 and 60.

-The program will automatically save to C:/AsciiVideoEncoder if not given a settings.txt.
+The program will automatically save to C:\AsciiVideoEncoder if not given a settings.txt.

 # Settings